Vegetarianism in Hinduism: History

-Diet in Hindu scriptures and texts
+Vegetarianism in Hindu scriptures and texts

 The Vedas

 Evidence from the Vedas suggests the diet of the Vedic people consisted of cereals, initially barley but later dominated by rice, pulses such as māsha (urad), mudga (moong), and masūra (masoor), vegetables such as lotus roots, lotus stem, bottle gourd and milk products, mainly of cows, but also of buffaloes and goats.
 The Vedas describe animals including bulls, horses, rams and goats being sacrificed and eaten.
 Although cows held an elevated position in the Vedas, barren cows were also sacrificed.
 Even then, the word aghnyā ('not to be eaten', 'inviolable') is used for cows multiple times, with some Rigvedic composers considering the whole bovine species, both cows and bulls, inviolable.

 Steven J. Rosen suggests that flesh might have been eaten only as part of ritual sacrifices and not otherwise.
 Acts of animal sacrifice were not fully accepted since there were signs of unease and tension owing to the 'gory brutality of sacrificial butchery' dating back to as early as the older Vedas.
 The earliest reference to the idea of ahimsa or non-violence to animals (pashu-ahimsa) in any literature, apparently in a moral sense, is found in the Kapisthala Katha Samhita of the Yajurveda (KapS 31.11), written about the 8th century BCE.
 The Shatapatha Brahmana contains one of the earliest statements against eating flesh, and the Chāndogya Upaniṣad, has an injunction against killing 'all living entities'.
 Injunctions against flesh-eating also appear in the Dharmasutras.